dlt-hub/dlt/docs/website/blog/2023-11-27-dlt-data-lineage.md

 When we ran the pipeline initially we filtered out the **Tags** column and later reintroduced it and ran the pipeline again.
 The **Updated Columns** shows that the Tags column was added to the Fact Sales table with the new pipeline run.

-## Conclusion:
+## Conclusion

 Data lineage provides an overview of the data journey from the source to destination.
-It is an important tool that can help troubleshoot pipeline. dlt load_info provides an alternative solution to visualizing data lineage by tracking changes in the underlying data.
+It is an important tool that can help troubleshoot pipeline. dlt **load_info** provides an alternative solution to visualizing data lineage by tracking changes in the underlying data.

 Although `dlt` currently does not support data flow diagrams, it tracks changes in the data schema that can be used to create dashboards that provides an overview of table, row and column lineage for the loaded data.